 Before JDBC, ODBC API was the database API to connect and execute queries with the database.
 But, ODBC API uses an ODBC driver which is written in C language (i.e. platform-dependent, slow and unsecured).
 That is why, Java has defined it’s own API (JDBC API) that uses JDBC drivers (written in Java language).

 5. What are different types of JDBC drivers?

+Most interviewer asked questions related to jdbc interview question about type of drivers specially in java interview questions.
 There are four types of drivers defined by JDBC as follows: